Home Warranty Maintenance Requirements: What You Must Do

 How often does an HVAC system need to be serviced for home warranty compliance?

-Most home warranty companies require at least one annual HVAC tune-up performed by a licensed HVAC technician, in addition to filter changes every one to three months.
-Some contracts may also require separate inspections for heating (fall) and cooling (spring) systems.
-Always check your specific contract, as requirements can differ — and keep the invoice from every service visit as proof of compliance.
+Most home warranty companies require at least one annual HVAC tune-up performed by a licensed HVAC technician, in addition to filter changes every 30 to 90 days.
+In 2026, many providers explicitly look for a qualifying invoice within the last 12 months, or they can argue the system wasn't properly maintained.
+Always check your specific contract, as requirements can differ, and keep the invoice from every service visit as proof of compliance.

 Does a home warranty cover the cost of routine maintenance tasks?